 Kansas lawmakers pursuing single plan on taxes, school aid

-Kansas House members negotiating with the Senate on education funding confer during a break in talks that led to a plan that both increases spending on public schools and raises income taxes to help pay for it, Sunday, June 4, 2017, at the Statehouse in Topeka, Kan.
-They are Reps.
+Kansas Senate Majority Leader Jim Denning, R-Overland Park, speaks with reporters after negotiations between the House and Senate resulted in a plan that increases spending on public schools and increases income taxes, Sunday, June 4, 2017, at the Statehouse in Topeka, Kan.
+Republicans pushed to tie the two issues together over Democrats' objections.

 Add your comments below